 Today, robots are driving cars, working as bartenders, filling and dispensing prescriptions, cutting the crops, and even reviewing legal documents in a more efficient and accurate manner than humans.
 In fact, robots have become more a part of everyday life than many of us realize.
 In fact, as people who study and build robots, we can foresee a day not to far off when robots will replace a large proportion of jobs held by human beings today.

 Considering this life-changing impact, robotics is no longer a nice-to-have extra-curricular subject for students of today.
 In fact, the science of robots is central to where we all are heading.
-Therefore, if you learn robotics today, you will have more options tomorrow.
+Therefore, if you learn coding for robotics today, you will have more options tomorrow.
 In near future, when robots will be performing surgeries, operating machines, and driving cars, more jobs will involve programming robots, optimizing their design, controlling their operation.
 Therefore, whether or not you aim to become a professional roboticist, learning robotics has become more like a necessity for the young individuals who aspire to become a successful professional in any discipline.

 Barnes, J. (2002).
 Teaching introductory Java through LEGO mindstorms models.
 SIGCSE ’02.
 Proceedings of the 33rd SIGCSE Technical Symposium on Computer Science Education

 Vex Robotics, Inc. (2010).
 VEX education overview.